SkidderMC/FDPClient/README.md

 ## Setting up a Workspace
 FDPClient uses gradle, so make sure that it is installed properly.
 Instructions can be found on [Gradle's website](https://gradle.org/install/).
-1. Clone the repository using `git clone --recurse-submodules https://github.com/SkidderMC/FDPClient.git` (Make sure you have git or Github Desktop installed on your system).
+1. Clone the repository using `git clone https://github.com/SkidderMC/FDPClient.git` (Make sure you have git or Github Desktop installed on your system).
 2. CD into the local repository folder.
-3. Depending on which IDE you are using, execute either of the following commands:
-    - For IntelliJ: `gradlew --debug setupDevWorkspace idea genIntellijRuns build`
+3. If you are using Intelij run the following command `gradlew --debug setupDevWorkspace idea genIntellijRuns build`
-    - For Eclipse: `gradlew --debug setupDevWorkspace eclipse build`
 4. Open the folder as a Gradle project in your IDE.
 (Make sure that your IDE is using Java 8, if not then it will have issues)
 5. Select the Forge run configuration.
 ### Troubleshooting Workspace Errors
-If you get a "cannot find forgebin" error, download forge 1.8.9 universal from the forge site and place it in `./FDPClient-main/.gradle/minecraft`<br>.
+If you get a "cannot find forgebin" error, download forge 1.8.9 universal from the forge site and place it in `./FDPClient-main/.gradle/minecraft`<br>

 ## Additional Libraries
 ### Mixins